 Bradley H. TrushinSenior Partner

 Bradley H. Trushin is a co-founder of Chepenik Trushin LLP and leads the litigation department of the firm.
-Mr. Trushin is a Martindale-Hubbell AV preeminent rated attorney and has focused exclusively on litigation for over twenty-five years.
+Mr. Trushin is a Martindale-Hubbell AV preeminent rated attorney and has focused exclusively on litigation for over twenty-nine years.
 Mr. Trushin is admitted to practice in all Florida state courts, as well as the United States District Courts for the Southern and Middle Districts of Florida, the District of Puerto Rico, and the First, Third and Eleventh United States Circuit Courts of Appeals.
-He has headed the appellate, litigation, and E&O departments in several law firms; authors CLE materials and articles, lectures, moderates and participates in panel discussions; and serves as a testifying expert witness on attorney’s fees, professional malpractice and insurance issues in Florida state court, federal court and before the American Arbitration Association.
-He also serves as an attorney’s fees consultant for attorneys, insurance carriers and private corporations, reviewing fee applications and advising clients on the handling of fee issues, including litigation concerning fees.
+He has headed the appellate, litigation, and E&O departments in several law firms; authors CLE materials and articles, lectures, moderates and participates in panel discussions; and serves as a testifying expert witness on attorney's fees, professional malpractice and insurance issues in Florida state court, federal court and before the American Arbitration Association.
+He also serves as an attorney's fees consultant for attorneys, insurance carriers and private corporations, reviewing fee applications and advising clients on the handling of fee issues, including litigation concerning fees.
 Mr. Trushin has served as general litigation counsel for a company in which he managed over twenty law firms in the United States, including analysis of billing practices.

-Mr. Trushin has handled complex litigation cases for over 20 years before state and federal courts and arbitrators.
+Mr. Trushin has handled complex litigation cases before state and federal courts and arbitrators.
 He has litigated a wide variety of complex commercial claims in such areas as fraud and conspiracy, civil theft, Florida Deceptive and Unfair Trade Practices Act, securities registration and Florida Blue Sky Laws, commercial leases and corporate governance.
 For over two decades, Mr. Trushin has both obtained injunctive relief on behalf of employers, including emergency relief for breaches of non- compete and non-solicitation agreements, and he has successfully defended such claims on behalf of doctors, lawyers and business professionals.
 Furthermore, Mr. Trushin has litigated securities cases, including but not limited to, shareholder derivative actions, corporate control contests and partnership and shareholder disputes.
 He has represented both non-resident domestic corporations and foreign corporations in complex business litigation matters in state and federal courts.
-Mt.
-Trushin has extensive experience in all facets of insurance law, including insurance coverage disputes, and first party and third party claims in such lines as commercial general liability, property and casualty, homeowners, and E&O (legal, medical and accounting).
+Mr. Trushin has extensive experience in all facets of insurance law, including insurance coverage disputes, and first party and third party claims in such lines as commercial general liability, property and casualty, homeowners, and E&O (legal, medical and accounting).
 He has handled numerous bad faith claims on behalf of carriers and has successfully defended claims in excess of $20 million.

 J.D., University of Florida, Frederic G. Levin College of Law, Gainesville, FL, 1989